nlzakh02/Events-Platform/README.md

 https://www.youtube.com/watch?v=Q5uiWqk4TRI

-### Part 2
+### Part 2 & 3

 At this point, we added the Web Application (Model-View-Controlller) microservice to enable user interaction with the Catalog microservice.
-We added Identity microservice (based on IdentityServer4 framework) for user authoriation and integrated it with Web Application.
+We added Identity microservice (based on IdentityServer4 framework) for user authorization and integrated it with Web Application.
+Cart and order microservices were also added and integrated with the Web Application.

 __Demo Video:__
 https://www.youtube.com/watch?v=GMvd95OgCoc&feature=youtu.be